Free Printable Life Cycle of a Bean Plant Diagram for Kids

 Life cycles are so fun to explore with young, curious learners!
 This multi-sensory stages of a plant life cycle for kids really brings the process to life and helps kids remember it.
+This life cycle of a bean plant diagram is a great way to learn about each stage.

-Learning the 4 Stages of a Plant Life Cycle in Preschool
+Learning the 5 Stages of a Plant Life Cycle in Preschool

 life cycle of a green bean plant